Administrative Assistant Career and Education Information

 The exam is held twice a year, and in order to secure your spot to take the exam, you must pay the exam fee by a specified deadline.

-The exam itself is broken down this way:
+According to IAAP, the exam itself is broken down this way:

 - 24 percent is on organizational communication